juliangruber/travis-log-stream/README.md

 Read streaming travis logs, no matter if live or historic.

 This will read a job's log from the travis API first, and then if it's still running also continues streaming live log output via the Pusher endpoint.
+It also makes sure all the log chunks will arrive in the correct order.

 ## Usage